H. J. Holden: History

 In 1899, with the advent of the Boer War, there arose a sudden demand for saddles, harness, leggings, Sam Browne belts and so on.
 Holden & Frost were quick to purchase new machinery and rent additional premises in Norwood, and their business thrived.

 In 1905 Henry's son Edward Wheewall Holden graduated B.Eng from Adelaide University, and was admitted to the company.
 He foresaw the decline in horse transport, and seeing a future for the company in motor vehicles, encouraged his father to visit the United States to observe automobile manufacturing.
 Edward immediately began making fabric hoods and side-curtains for motor cars, and purchased his own car in 1913.

 During World War I, in an austerity drive, the Australian Government put an embargo on the import of motor vehicles, but left open the importation of motor chassis.
 This left an opening for motor body builders to supply new cars to their wealthy clients, and Holden & Frost, though slow to seize the opportunity, made the most of it.
 Around August 1917 Holden & Frost began advertising for workers for their motor body building department at Grenfell Street, and took over the business of Fred.
 T. Hack Limited on King William Street (until 1913 Hack & Pengilly of 50–52 Flinders Street) for £9,000.

 On 8 May 1918 Holden Motor Body Builders Limited was founded, with H. J. Holden as managing director and E. W. Holden and A. M. Lemon co-directors.
 A new factory was built at 376–400 King William Street South, between Halifax and Gilles Streets, and ironically in view of the later history of the Holden company, standardized on Dodge Brothers chassis.

 His youngest son William Arthur Holden (17 December 1899 – 22 December 1929) served overseas during World War I, and on his return was brought into the company, and after five months' study in the US took charge of manufacturing.
 He died young, perhaps as a result of a riding accident.

-Holden & Frost Limited, saddlers, continued to operate in Grenfell Street, despite fires in February 1903, October 1919, February 1920, The business was purchased by Harris, Scarfe & Co. in 1923, and the Grenfell Street property became the major part of their Adelaide store.
+Holden & Frost Limited, saddlers, continued to operate in Grenfell Street, despite fires in February 1903, October 1919, February 1920, The business was purchased by Harris Scarfe in 1923, and the Grenfell Street property became the major part of their Adelaide store.